Flying Change

 12 Drawings, Each at 8 x 6 in.

-Muybridge's photographic series, The Horse in Motion, was commissioned by Leland Stanford in the late 19th century.
-This study's purpose was to resolve the historic myth of the "flying gallop."
+Eadweard Muybridge's photographic series, The Horse in Motion, was commissioned by Leland Stanford in the late 19th century.
+The study's purpose was to resolve the historic myth of the "flying gallop."
 The common belief of the time had suggested that within a horse's gallop all four hooves are at one point simultaneously suspended in the air.
 His photographs confirmed that a horse indeed leaves the ground while galloping; however, his photographs documented a truth at odds with the popular perception.
-He revealed that all four of the horse’s hooves are tucked beneath its barrel.
-This imagery corrected the posture depicted throughout most of art history, which envisaged the horse’s legs extending forward and backward, like a dog.

 Eadweard Muybridge